LuisAlva1987/American_Hospital_Association_Survey/README.md

 * Has the volume of hospital participation increase or decrease over the years?
 * What is the current state of patient involvement (surveys completed by patients in hospitals)?
 What recommendations can you make to have a better sense of what needs to be further improve on patient care?

-* Are there any major areas for opportunity of improvement?
-What areas have the lowest improvement over the years surveyed? and in what specific states/region?
+* Are there any major areas for opportunity of improvement?? and what specific region are the most impacted?

-Are there any specific areas where hospitals have made more progress than others?
+* Are there any specific areas where hospitals have made more progress than others?

 * What is the sentiment on patient care on each region?
 Are there any patterns?
 * Have hospitals' HCAHPS scores improved over the past 9 years?
 What is the tendency?